Search results for

 Samsung offers multiple phone lineups.
 The Galaxy A and M series are affordable options with respectable specs for those who just want the basics.
 Galaxy S models represent Samsung’s flagships, with some of the fastest chips and snappiest cameras on the market.
 The newer Galaxy Z series are foldables, which are still quite expensive.

 Apple’s iPhone lineup is comparatively small.
 Four variants of the iPhone 15 currently lead it, and only two of them — the 15 Pro and 15 Pro Max — sport the company’s best technology, with high price tags to match.
 “Budget” options are limited to the company’s older models, including the iPhone 14, iPhone 13, and iPhone SE.
-The SE should get a refresh later this year.
+The SE should get a refresh either later this year or in 2025.

 We’ve broken down Apple and Samsung’s lineups into three categories: entry-level, mid-range, and high-end.
 Of course, great phone deals can always upend things, but we’ll be going by standard retail prices to keep things fair.